-This tutorial demonstrates various Pro features that require the ThemeBuilder Pro subscription or a free trial license.
-If you already have access to the Pro features, continue to the Customizing Theme Variables section.
+This tutorial demonstrates various features that require the ThemeBuilder subscription or a free trial license.
+If you already have access to the paid features, continue to the Customizing Theme Variables section.

 To activate your free trial:

-Locate and click one of the available Pro badges or dots in your ThemeBuilder project, for example:
+Locate and click the Start Trial banner in the toolbar or one of the star icons in your ThemeBuilder project, for example:

-Click the banner on the bottom of the ThemeBuilder screen.
+Click the banner on the top of the ThemeBuilder screen.

-Hover over the dots near Typography and Colors on the left of the screen, and then click the Pro badge.
+Click the star icon near Typography and Colors on the left of the screen.

-In the new window that opens, select Try Now.
+In the new window that opens, click Start a Trial.
 Then accept the license agreement.